Raiders of the Lost Ark

 trunken mit Säulen meeresschwer — Bildwerferstrahlen niemalsgedrehten

 Epen des Wolkenritter Versagens.
-Gaiberg — dessen Spielplatz bergab führt
+Gaiberg — dessen Spielplatz berg hinab

 welcher der Knabe mal für Dunst hielt.
 Ständig wandelt der Weg die leuchtenden

-Weiden zu Grenzgebiete wo einst der Knecht abstieg, Löwenzahn zu pflücken.
+Weiden in Grenzgebiete, wo einst der Knecht abstieg, Löwenzahn zu pflücken.

 Dilsberg — zerstörte Feste — ferner wird das Zuhause, sofern man erhofft

 Wiederkehr aus Suche der Jugend.
-In deiner Irrung belagert, alles vernichtet,
+In deiner Irrung belagert, alles abgerissen,

 neu bebaut als provinzieller Sitz eines anderen — ein neues Reich.
-Was verbleibt
+Was erkennbar

 ordentlich platziert zwischen Lärmschutzwand und den abgezäunten Bahngleisen

-die mich, wie der Neckar auch, in ihrer Strömung wegreißen würden — entführt
+die mich, wie der Neckar selbst, in ihrer Strömung wegreißen würden — entführt

 in die Ebene.
-Jahre gepflanzt im Rheinbett, niederrennend dieses zerspaltenes Land
+Jahre gepflanzt im Rheinbett, niederrinnend dieses zerspaltenes Land

 nur ein weiteres nach Zwiebel und Raffinerien stinkendes Tal, die andere Seite

 schwindend wie Wolkenrand.
-Ob Spiegel oder Mirage — niemals wirklich da.
+Ob Spiegel, Mirage — beides niemals wirklich da.

 Morning Translation | 27 July 2023 | Rainer Maria Rilke, Sonnet to Orpheus II-XV